core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 8. Providing the management keying material that a new endpoint requires to participate in the rekeying process, consistent with the key management scheme used in the group joined by the new endpoint.

 9. Updating the Gid of its OSCORE groups, upon renewing the respective Security Context.
-This includes ensuring that the same Gid value is not reassigned to the same gorup.
+This includes ensuring that the same Gid value is not reassigned to the same group.

 10. Acting as key repository, in order to handle the public keys of the members of its OSCORE groups, and providing such public keys to other members of the same group upon request.
 The actual storage of public keys may be entrusted to a separate secure storage device.